keesbroenink/fedex-aggregate-api-full/README.md

 This is fully implemented.
 You can read the code to see it is solved with the Spring Boot WebFlux framework.
 The three network calls to the FedEx API are execute in parallel and use non-blocking IO for optimal resource usage and speed.
-Note that the test code does not cover all scenario's yet.

 ### AS-2: as FedEx, I want service calls to be throttled and bulked into consolidated requests per respective API to prevent services from being overloaded